Customer Ratings & Reviews

 Customers are saying

-Customers are enthusiastic about the 34" VA LED Curved QHD 165Hz FreeSync Gaming Monitor, particularly praising its screen size, refresh rate, and resolution.
-Many appreciate the monitor's curvature and adjustable stand, as well as its HDR capabilities and good graphics.
-Some customers have noted concerns about the built-in speakers, while a few have mentioned experiencing ghosting.
+Customers highly value the 34" VA LED Curved QHD 165Hz FreeSync Gaming Monitor, particularly praising its screen size, refresh rate, and high resolution.
+The monitor's curvature and adjustable stand are also well-received features.
+Some customers have noted concerns about the quality of the speakers, while others have reported experiencing ghosting.

 This summary was generated by AI based on customer reviews.